goldnead/statamic-toc/README.md

 | --------- | ------------------------------------------------------------------------------ | --------------- |
 | depth     | Specifies wich heading-depth the list includes                                 | (int) 3         |
 | is_flat   | When true the list will be displayed as a flat array without nested `children` | (boolean) false |

+## License

+This is commercial software.
+To use it in production you need to purchase a license at the [Statamic-Marketplace](https://statamic.com/addons).